fkr4eng/stafo/data/V0/formalized_statements_v0.md

 - 'set of real numbers' 'is subset of' 'real coordinate space'
 - 'set of real numbers' 'has dimension' 1

+- There is a unary operator: 'Zeitableitung'
+- 'Zeitableitung' has the alternative label 'time derivative'
+- The type of argument1 of 'Zeitableitung' is 'reellwertige Funktion'
+- The result type of 'Zeitableitung' is 'reellwertige Funktion'
+- 'Zeitableitung' is associated to 'Zeitbereich'

 - // snippet(14)
 - There is a class: 'Funktion'.